benchristelcom/benchristelcom.github.io/src/portal/search-docs.md

 The searchbar on the [Web Portal](/portal.html) page has multiple uses and some hidden functionality.
 This is admittedly not ideal for software designed for general consumption, but the web portal is only partly intended for general consumption.
 I figure I'm probably the only person who would care about the hidden features.
 I'm going to document them here anyway, though, for my own benefit and perhaps for yours.

+## Autofocusing the search bar

+You can make the searchbar focus automatically when the page loads, so you don't have to click it before you type your query.
+Check the box under [Settings](/portal.html#settings).

 ## Filtering

 The first function of the searchbar is to filter the portal page.
 You've probably discovered this if you've ever typed anything into the search bar.